survivejs/webpack-book/manuscript/developing/05_composing_configuration.md

 };
 ```

-T> I changed the configuration to use `hot: true` over `hotOnly: true` as I want the browser to refresh regardless of a possible error during processing.
+T> The configuration was changed to use `hot: true` over `hotOnly: true` as then the browser will refresh regardless of a possible error during processing.
 The latter option is valuable for debugging HMR when you are implementing the client side interface.

 To benefit from these configuration parts, you need to connect them with *webpack.config.js* as in the complete code example below: